DISCOUNT CODES WILL NOT BE HONORED FOR TRUSS ROD PURCHASES.

-- Design tested to beyond 35 inch-pounds of force
+- tested to beyond 35 inch-pounds of force

-- Truss rods are made to order.
+Truss rods are made to order and in some cases are drop shipped.
 Please allow 2 to 4 business days for them to ship.
 Get in touch if you need to rush the order and we will do our best to accommodate you.

 Thank you for your interest in this groundbreaking new truss rod design!
 As you may already know, it was designed to lend resistance against the pull of the strings (as all truss rods are designed to do), but with the intention to be removed if need be, to turn over and enable assistance to the strings in pulling the neck from a back bow.